 For the fast eaters

 Does your dog or cat wolf down their food at dinner time?
 It’s not always just because they’re hungry!
 If you’ve got a Labrador, Beagle or Siamese, these breeds commonly chow down their food at lightning fast speed.
 This can cause digestive problems and overeating.
-Polly recommends, feeding them larger kibble sizes, shaped as a donut or clover as this encourages consistent chewing and reduces the speed of consumption.
+Our vet nutritionist recommends, feeding them larger kibble sizes, shaped as a donut or clover as this encourages consistent chewing and reduces the speed of consumption.

 Feeding kibble shaped larger donut or clover shaped kibble to your dog will reduce the speed of their and encourages consistent chewing.